ukashceyner/retail-analytics/INSIGHTS.md

 Technology generates outsized revenue relative to how many orders it accounts for.
 The average Technology order is worth more than orders in other categories.
 Makes sense - people buying tech are already prepared to spend.

 If I were running marketing here, I'd lean harder into Technology.
-Cross-sell accessories.
-Bundle deals.
+Cross-sell accessories, bundle deals.
 That's where the money is.

 ## Regional differences